TraverseData/traverse-email-documentation/README.md

 Email addresses must be white-space trimmed and converted to lowercase before hashing.

-Some partners expect an MD5, but others expect SHA-1, so please provide both:
+Some partners expect an MD5 hash, but others expect SHA-1.
+In order to maximize revenue, please provide both:

 | Parameter    | Description |
 | ------------ |------------ |